 Standard conflict analyses frequently fail to effectively inform operational procedures, decision-making processes and every-day interaction with crisis-affected populations and communities, as well as with staff members, government representatives and partner organisations.
 This is because many existing tools focus on the macro structures of crises, offering only a snapshot of a given situation rather than a subtler socio-historical appreciation of the political and economic fault lines along which conflict and violence is structured, and within which humanitarian, development and peacebuilding programmes are embedded.
 Further, they are usually generic and therefore ignore the contextual risks present in specific settings.

-This CCDP projects builds on on-going collaboration between the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the UN High Commissioner for Refugees (UNHCR), this project seeks to strengthen analytical capabilities and facilitate a reflection process among humanitarian field practitioners using conflict sensitivity as a vehicle to enhance joined-up action across the humanitarian-development-peace nexus.
+This CCDP projects builds on on-going collaboration with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the Division of Resilience and Solutions (DRS) of the UN High Commissioner for Refugees (UNHCR).
+The project seeks to strengthen analytical capabilities and facilitate a reflection process among humanitarian field practitioners using conflict sensitivity as a vehicle to enhance joined-up action across the humanitarian-development-peace nexus.

 Through in-depth engagement with participants’ daily work and the application of tailored conflict analysis tools that speak to the needs of individual staff members, the project seeks to reinforce efforts by UN Resident Coordinator Offices (RCOs) to perform their crisis management, including preparedness and response, in a more effective manner.
-The CCDP facilitation team will notably work individually with selected staff members to accompany them in the drafting of specific analytical products.
+The CCDP facilitation team works individually with selected staff members to accompany them in the drafting of specific analytical products.